bellebasso/Minimalists-Paradise/README.md

 Minimal, but not too simple.
 Inspired by [AnuPpuccin](https://github.com/AnubisNekhet/AnuPpuccin) and [Border](https://github.com/Akifyss/obsidian-border), the main attraction of Minimalists Paradise is a card layout with customizable features via the [Style Settings](https://github.com/mgmeyers/obsidian-style-settings) plugin.
 Never lose track with the safari tabs (inspired by [this snippet](https://github.com/gavinmn/obsidian-theme/blob/main/safaritabs.css)) which also match your color accent!
 Enable or disable colored headers with different preset options or create your own.

-> **WARNING**: As of now, some things are not completely optimized for light mode (including some visual inconsistencies in reading mode), such as dataview tables styling and custom callouts.
-However, other features (such as markdown tables, blockquotes and citations, etc) work as expected in light mode in both reading and live mode.

 > For a full showcase of all the different features, color schemes and such please refer to the [documentation](https://minimalists-paradise-docs.vercel.app)

 ## Showcases